naresh-vunnam/MR_project_group_6/README.md

 For all categorys find category with the highest number of ratings.
 For each category find the lowest size.
 For each year find the total number of apps that are updated.

+## Setup

+Tools Needed:

+Python 3

+Excel

+Data source mentioned above

+1. Pull the repository.

+2. Choose a big data solution to follow below.

+3. Run the mapper, sort, and reducer python file with the input directory set to your dataset.

+4. Use a bar graph to graph the reduced data file.
+Default settings were used in this repository.

+5. Complete!

 ## Big Data Solutions